Tursh/Tursh/README.md

 Always up to work on new projects; if you want to reach me, you can contact me on Discord :)
 Discord - Tursh#8742

-And by the way, my name is Raphael

 <!--
 **Tursh/Tursh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.